Leek and Manifold Valley Light Railway: Closure

-In 1932 United Dairies closed its Ecton creamery, re-routing milk collection in the area to road transport.
-Rival company Express Dairies opened a new creamery at Rowsley which took some of the milk production and benefited from a direct connection to standard gauge railway network.
+In 1932, United Dairies closed its Ecton creamery, rerouting milk collection in the area to road transport.
+Rival company Express Dairies opened a new creamery at Rowsley, which took some of the milk production and benefited from a direct connection to standard gauge railway network.
 The loss of this milk trade removed most of the goods traffic from the line.
-Furthermore, the developing motor bus services served the villages much better, these settlements being largely on the hills, and often some distance from the line itself.
-The railway closed briefly in consequence, to re-open briefly in 1933, but closed finally to all traffic on Monday 12 March 1934.
+Furthermore, the developing motor bus services served the villages much better, as these settlements were sited largely on the hills and often some distance from the line itself.
+The railway was closed in consequence, to reopen briefly in 1933, but closed finally to all traffic on Monday 12 March 1934.

 J.B.
-Earle was cut up at the LMS Crewe railway works, whilst E.R.
+Earle was cut up at the LMS's Crewe Works, whilst E.R.
 Calthrop was used in the track-removal train, which worked south from Hulme End, before being cut up at Waterhouses.
-All that remains of the engines are three name plates.
+All that remains of the engines are three nameplates.